riceissa/issarice.com/wiki/against-malaria-foundation.md

 This page gathers some of these thoughts.

 Some of these thoughts may come across in a "devil's advocate" kind of way.
+Indeed, as AMF is so highly regarded in EA circles, part of my interest was to think "What could an intelligent and motivated critic dig up about AMF?"

 One thing I found odd was how little information there is about the two main people running the organization, Rob Mather and Andrew Garner.